namanbhandari1/capstone/README.md

 Ans: I do have the necessary data in hand and have performed the required EDA to continue moving forward.

 7. What is your timeline for the next week and a half?
 What do you have to get done versus what would you like to get done?
 Ans: Over the next week and a half, I will set up my data structures in a way that users can efficiently select features via prompt and using auto-complete, and be displayed a set of health insurance plans that they can get more information about.
+Also, I would like to show users whether or not the features they selected ARE ACTUALLY included in the plans shown to them.

 8. What topics do you want to discuss during your 1:1?
 Ans: I want to discuss the best way to set up a scheme that asks for user input via an auto-complete form.